cygnus666/Circuit-Sword/FAQ.md

 ***
 ### Q: Just wondering if you have broken out any additional GPIO also?
-A:  There is I2C available on the Arduino and 1 extra gpio on the Arduino.
+A:  There is I2C available on the Arduino and 1 extra GPIO on the Arduino.
 There are 4x analog pins (on the joystick connectors) that could be used for anything.
 ALSO on the Pi itself, there are a number of GPIO that I have broken out into 0.1" headers!
-I've broken out EVERY SINGLE GPIO on the compute module (there aren't any that are left unconnected) and also labelled them with their Pi type function so should make things easy.
-Here are 10x GPIOs you can do whatever you like with.
-I have some ideas what to do with some of them for future project mods.. the entire SPI bus is available there so technically you could get a TFT screen connected up! :P also I2C is there so you're spoilt for interfaces!
+I've broken out EVERY SINGLE GPIO on the compute module (there aren't any that are left unconnected) and also labelled them with their Pi type function so that should make things easy.
+There are 10x GPIOs you can do whatever you like with.
+I have some ideas what to do with some of them for future project mods.. the entire SPI bus is available there so technically you could get a TFT screen connected up!
+Also, I2C is there so you're spoilt for interfaces!

 ***
-### Q: Is there enough room to place copper shims (like these) on the chips underneath the CM3?
+### Q: Is there enough room to place copper shims on the chips underneath the CM3?
-A: No, the chips UNDER the CM3 don't need a heatsink, the top one does though which the the CPU and the one that actually makes heat
+A: No, the chips UNDER the CM3 don't need a heatsink, the top one does though which the CPU and the one that actually makes heat.

 ***
-### Q: are the leds going to be snap off ?
+### Q: Are the LEDs going to be snap off?
-A: LEDs are no longer snap off, that's a good point thought and there is JUST enough time to squeeze those in as solder pads.. you don't need to remove them (I'd advise to keep them there) but I'll add solder pads for you
+A: LEDs are no longer snap off, that's a good point though and there is JUST enough time to squeeze those in as solder pads.. you don't need to remove them (I'd advise you to keep them there) but I'll add solder pads for you.

 ***
-### Q: What do you use to stick the fan to the pi ?
+### Q: What do you use to stick the fan to the Pi?
-A: I use some 3M double sided foam tape, and make little squares with 2x stuck on top of each other.
-Hint don't make the squares very big, the tape is SUPER sticky and is hard to get off if you put on too much :P
+A: I use some 3M double-sided foam tape, and make little squares with 2x stuck on top of each other.
+Hint: don't make the squares very big, the tape is SUPER sticky and is hard to get off if you put on too much!

 ***
-### Q: Next batch, are you going through a new design overhaul ?
+### Q: Next batch, are you going through a new design overhaul?
 A: This is the first "overhaul" of the design (SAIO (PiZero/Pi3) to CSO (CM3)) and I have no plans to "overhaul" any time soon!
-I don't even know what I could possibly change to be honest! :P I do plan to continue my pattern of pre-order/sell ..
-I listen to feedback and if any improvements can be made between pre-orders I make those changes (e.g. the SAIO went from V0.5E1 (SMD solder) to V0.6C (through hole solder)) so any feedback will go into the designs :)
+I don't even know what I could possibly change to be honest!
+I do plan to continue my pattern of pre-orders..
+I listen to feedback and if any improvements can be made between pre-orders I make those changes (e.g. the SAIO went from V0.5E1 (SMD solder) to V0.6C (through hole solder)) so any feedback will go into the designs!
 The only ADDITION I'm thinking of making in the future (next batch) would be an optional back board (which would be an optional extra for like £5 or so) that gives you back the analog volume control (volume wheel).
-This would be backwards compatible with the current version, I just won't have it ready in time for this current order :)
+This would be backwards compatible with the current version, I just won't have it ready in time for this current order.

 ***
-### Q: How can i setup wifi without a keyboard attached to the board ?
+### Q: How can I set up WiFi without a keyboard attached to the board?
-A: Follow this guide from user YaYa https://www.sudomod.com/forum/viewtopic.php?t=3567&view=unread#unread
+A: Follow this guide from user YaYa: https://www.sudomod.com/forum/viewtopic.php?t=3567&view=unread#unread

 ***
-### Q: I need to contact you
+### Q: I can't find the answer I'm looking for!
+How do I contact you?
-A: Please send an email to kite@kitesitemshop.com
+A: If you can't find the answer you're looking for, send me an email and I will get back to you as soon as I can.
+Email: kite@kitesitemshop.com